Doctors Note Logo

 How to Use ACV for Sunburns: Important Tips from a Doctor

-Apple cider vinegar diluted in a 1 to 4 ratio with cool water can help restore your skin’s pH, reduce inflammation, and provide a cooling, antimicrobial effect when applied as a cool compress, gentle spritz, or added to an oatmeal bath.
-Always patch test first, avoid using undiluted ACV on broken skin, and pair this remedy with hydration, cool showers, fragrance-free moisturizers, and loose clothing.
+Apple cider vinegar (ACV) diluted 1:4 with cool water may help soothe a sun rash by restoring skin pH, reducing inflammation, and delivering a cooling, antimicrobial effect.
+Apply it as a cool compress, gentle spritz, or add it to an oatmeal bath for relief.
+Always patch test first, never apply undiluted ACV to broken skin, and support healing with hydration, cool showers, fragrance-free moisturizers, and loose clothing.

 answer background